Managing data with the tables editor

 Add new records to your tables using the Add record button.

-• You need to hit Enter for your input to register.
+Enterfor your input to register.
 When editing existing fields, you don't have to do this.
-But for new fields, if you tab to the next cell, you'll lose your input.
+But for new fields, if you tab to the next cell, you'll lose your input. - You can leave

 Toggle columns

 You can simplify your view by hiding (or showing) individual columns in the table.
-You're not modifying content here; deselect a checked column to hide it, and re-select the column to show it again.
-Your selections are saved as a persistent filter.
+You're not modifying content here.
+Clear a checked column to hide it, and re-select the column to show it again.
+The Tables editor saves your selections as a persistent filter.

 Add filters